Forgot your username or password?

 Steve is currently completing his BA in communications.

-Christine has worked for letterpress studio, Pistachio Press in Rochester, NY and sculpture residency, Sculpture Space in Utica, NY.
-Christine earned a BA in Studio Arts and Anthropology from the University of Rochester.
+Christine has worked for letterpress studio Pistachio Press in Rochester, NY and sculpture residency Sculpture Space in Utica, NY.
+Christine holds a BA in Studio Arts and Anthropology from the University of Rochester.

 Amy Chapman, project